Wales and England's North

 Overnight near Heathrow Airport

 Sept 12: Return flight to the states.
-We hope you can join us another Celtic Journeys to Wales and the Kingdom of Northumbria.
+We hope you can join us for another Celtic Journeys to Wales and the Kingdom of Northumbria.
 You won’t regret it…

 TOTAL COST: $3175 including airfare